debakkerb/ssl-gke-api-gateway/README.md

 # ssl-gke-api-gateway

-The purpose of this demo is to showcase a multi-cluster deployment and exposing deployments via a MultiClusterGateway, protected by a Google-managed SSL certificate.
+The purpose of this demo is to showcase a multi-cluster deployment and exposing deployments via a MultiClusterGateway, protected by a Google-managed SSL certificate with wildcards.

 ![architecture diagram, incl. load balancer and 2 gke clusters](./00_-_docs/images/architecture.png)